diogotcorreia/master-thesis/docs/content/ch02-background.typ

 ]
 return a dictionary, which
 cannot be traversed using `getattr`.
-This results in a big limitation for the exploitation of class pollution: to traverse outside a class hierarchy, the construct needs to use not only `getattr`, but to fallback to `__getitem__` when it encounters a dictionary or list.
+This results in a significant limitation for the exploitation of class pollution: to traverse outside a class hierarchy, the construct needs to not only use `getattr`, but to fallback to `__getitem__` when it encounters a dictionary or list.
+This could be uncommon due to the use of `dataclass`es to store information instead of dictionaries.

-Sometimes, vulnerable constructs that use `__getitem__` only do so when the key is numeric, presumably to traverse a list or tuple.
+In some cases, vulnerable constructs that use `__getitem__` only do so when the key is numeric, presumably to traverse a list or tuple.
-This is not very useful in the context of traversing a dictionary, because there is no way to obtain a list from a dictionary without a function call (e.g., through `.values()`).
+This is not very useful in the context of traversing a dictionary, because there is no way to obtain a list from a dictionary without a function call (e.g., through `.values()`), which `getattr` cannot do.
-Another possible way to traverse using only attribute accesses and lists would be through the `__subclasses__()` method of the `object` class, which returns a list of all classes that extend `object` (all classes that don't explicitly declare a base), but that also requires a function call.
+Another possible way to traverse using only attribute accesses and lists would be through the `__subclasses__()` method of the `object` class, which returns a list of all classes that extend `object` (all classes that do not explicitly declare a base), but that also requires a function call.

 In case only `getattr` and `setattr` are used in the vulnerable construct,